FaraxMalik/PONG/README.md

 ## Controls
-Use W A S D keys for single player and use arrow keys for multiplayer keys
+Use W A S D keys for single player and use arrow keys for multiplayer keys Press P in between the game to pause the game

 ## Contact
 If you have any questions or suggestions regarding the Pong Game project, feel free to reach out me at "Farazmalinu@gmail.com".
 I appreciate your feedback!